-The artwork must be in finished electronic form.
+The artwork must be in a finished electronic file format (.ai, .tiff or .eps) and at least 300 dpi.

 Judging takes place July 25-27, 2018, and will be conducted by a selected panel of employees from Jordan Vineyard & Winery.
 The art contest winner will be announced August 9, 2018, via the email provided.
 Submissions will be prepared and will be judged on a 100-point scale as follows:

 July 13, 2018 – Poster art submission deadline